Extreme Makeover: Business Banking Edition

 These positive developments empower small businesses to look beyond banking entities to solve their problems.
 It also forced banks to open their banking and customer data.
 Third Party Providers created innovative Open Banking and Banking-as-a-Service platforms and democratized banking.

 We have seen several innovative banking apps and platforms in the recent times.
 The makeover has already begun.
 However, I would like to highlight some use cases to further help small businesses:

 We discussed at length how the core banking experience for small business is broken.
 Following aspects would greatly improve the experience:

 Instant Onboarding and Account Management – Even today entrepreneurs find it difficult to approach and open a deposit account for their business.
 Majority of self-employed, entrepreneurs and startups still use their personal bank accounts to manage their business.

-Digital Banking and Mobile App Experience – small businesses have repeatedly looked to neobank apps as an alternative.
-This report by Gartner confirms that 69% of US banks rank below the neobank apps in digital performance.
+Digital Banking and Mobile App Experience – small businesses have repeatedly looked to neobank apps as an alternative. and" target="_blank" rel="noreferrer noopener">This report by Gartner confirms that 69% of US banks rank below the neobank apps in digital performance.